 Integrated Pressure Liquefaction (IPL)

 All liquefaction technologies consume more power at lower feed gas pressures.
 ZR-LNG can boost low pressure feed gases by routing feed gas to a suction point in the recycle gas compression train.
-IPL thus provides a higher liquefaction pressure decoupled from the feed gas pressure, enhancing liquefaction efficiency and LNG production without need for a separate feed gas compression plant (Fig 3).
+IPL thus provides a higher liquefaction pressure decoupled from the feed gas pressure, which enhances liquefaction efficiency and LNG production without need for a separate feed gas compression plant (Fig 3).

 Integrated Heavies Removal (IHR)